 A polished app experience is one of the elements that make a great app.
 These app experiences include depth, simplicity, intuitive rhythm, progression, and delight.
-As people who not only build but use apps, we sometimes come across work and concepts that inspire us or influence our thinking.
+At Savvy Apps we not only build but use apps, we sometimes come across work and concepts that inspire us or influence our thinking.

 By looking at high quality work, we all can be inspired to do high or higher quality work.
 More generally, there's something to be said about seeing how others in our industry overcome challenges.
 Whether it’s an app we've downloaded and use ourselves or a concept we’ve seen on Dribbble, here are some of the app experiences we have recently encountered that we consider inspirational.